CFMTech/Jupytab/README.md

 ## Requirements

-Python 3.6+ is currently required to run NoteTab.
-Note: the notebook code itself can however run with _any version of Python_.
+Python 3.6+ is currently required to run the NoteTab server.

+The notebook code itself requires Python 3.6+ too (but it shouldn't be difficult to adapt NoteTab for Python 2).

 NoteTab relies on the official [Jupyter Kernel Gateway](https://github.com/jupyter/kernel_gateway).